manuparra/cc2122/practice2/REAME.md

 ```

-Where you have to include the functionality of the function.
+where you have to include the functionality of the function.

 ### Generic example function with Python

-This is an example of code that detects faces with a pretrained classifier:
+This is an example of code that detects faces using a pretrained classifier:

 ```
 import cv2